Claude Lemieux: Hit on Kris Draper

 Lemieux's reputation for playing dirty was solidified in a 1996 incident with the Avalanche when Lemieux checked Kris Draper of the Detroit Red Wings into the boards from behind during Game 6 of the Western Conference Finals.
 Draper suffered a concussion, broken jaw, broken nose, and broken cheekbone, all of which led to Draper having reconstructive surgery on his face and his jaw wired shut for several weeks.
 This incident sparked a bitter rivalry between the two teams.
-Unhappy with his actions, the NHL suspended him for two games, which caused an outcry from some fans who felt he deserved a harsher penalty.
+The NHL suspended him for two games, which caused an outcry from some fans who felt he deserved a harsher penalty.
 Red Wings player Dino Ciccarelli said after the series, "I can't believe I shook this guy's friggin' hand after the game.
 That pisses me right off."

-Tensions between the two teams would continue to rise, reaching a breaking point the next season.
-During a fight, the infamous Red Wings–Avalanche brawl, Wings forward Darren McCarty engaged Lemieux shortly after a fight started by Peter Forsberg with Igor Larionov had stopped play.
-McCarty threw one punch to Lemieux, who “turtled” on the ice and was badly beaten before the officials could remove McCarty from him.
-McCarty was assessed a double minor for roughing.
-Several fights erupted around the two as both teams, including the goalies, fought.
-In the next regular season game between the teams, Lemieux switched sides on the opening face-off to line up across from McCarty, resulting in another fight at puck drop.
+Tensions between the two teams reached a breaking point the next season.
+The March 26, 1997 game, referred to as "Fight Night at the Joe", saw Detroit's forward Darren McCarty engage Lemieux shortly after a fight started by Peter Forsberg with Igor Larionov had stopped play.
+McCarty threw one punch to Lemieux, who fell down on the ice and was badly beaten before the officials could remove McCarty from him.
+Several fights erupted around the two, as both teams, including the goalies, fought.
+In the next regular-season game between the teams in Detroit the following year, McCarty and Lemieux fought each other again; in later years, the two would work together for public events, which raised money for charity.

+Post-retirement

+After retiring from the NHL, Lemieux was often a guest on The Sports Network's Off the Record with Michael Landsberg, sharing insights on his playing days in the NHL.
+At the time of his death, he was President of the sports agency 4sports Hockey, representing 16 clients, including Timo Meier, Moritz Seider, Rickard Rakell, Hampus Lindholm, and Frederik Andersen.

-Personal life
+Personal life and death

-Lemieux was born in Buckingham, Quebec, and resides in Huntington Beach, California.
-He became a naturalized U.S. citizen on 26 June 2009.
+Lemieux was born in Buckingham, Quebec, on July 16, 1965.
+After he retired, he resided in Huntington Beach, California.
+He became a United States citizen through naturalization on June 26, 2009.

-Lemieux is the older brother of former NHL forward Jocelyn Lemieux.
-Lemieux has another brother, Serge, who was diagnosed with cerebral palsy.
-He is not related to NHL Hall of Fame player Mario Lemieux.
+He was the older brother of former NHL forward Jocelyn Lemieux.

-Lemieux has four children between two marriages: three sons and a daughter.
-His son Brendan was a forward in the NHL, playing for five NHL teams over seven seasons.
-They are the only father-son duo to be punished by the NHL for biting other players.
+Lemieux had four children between two marriages – three sons and a daughter.
+His son Brendan was a left winger in the NHL, playing for five NHL teams over seven seasons.
+They are the only father–son duo to both be punished by the NHL for biting other players.

-Since he retired from the NHL, Lemieux has often been a guest on TSN's Off the Record with Michael Landsberg, sharing insights on his playing days in the NHL.
+Lemieux died by suicide on May 28, 2026, at the age of 60.
+He was found by one of his sons on the property of a furniture store Lemieux owned in Lake Park, Florida.
+His final public appearance was at game 3 of the Eastern Conference finals on May 25, 2026, where he was a torch-bearer for the Montreal Canadiens.
+Lemieux's family announced his brain would be donated to the Boston University CTE Center and Brain Bank for research on the impact of repeated head injuries.